What is the current status of EEO-1 reporting?

 The EEOC has divided the information it requires into two categories, referred to as components.

 Component 1 data: This is the information that has always been required.
 It includes data about all employees by job category, race, ethnicity, and sex.
-Component 1 data for calendar year 2018 is due by May 31, 2019.
-The online survey application is open and available here.
 If you have never filed the EEO-1 report before and believe you need to, start here.

 For both types of data, the preferred method of reporting is through the EEO-1 Survey Application, which generates a table for employers to provide the required information.
 Employers do not need to worry about creating and formatting a complicated report.

-Thank you to the HR Pros on our HR Support Center for this answer.
+Thank you to the HR Pros from our HR Support Center for contributing to this edition of our HR Question of the Week.